davidvuong/django-bp/README.md

 **Welcome to Django bp!**

-This is a kickstarter project to get you setup with Django 1.9 and Django REST Framework 3.3 using Python 2.7.
+This is a kickstart project to get you setup with Django 1.9 and Django REST Framework 3.3 using Python 2.7.
 All other dependencies can be found in the `requirements.txt` file.
 Please continue reading for the setup guide.

 ## System Requirements